Do you have companies on the shelf?

 ASIC will then notify Patricia Holdings when they have approved the application (usually about 2 weeks).
 The application to deregister the company will then be published in the ASIC Gazette which can take around 2 months.

-How can I find out if the company name I want is available?
+How can I find out if the company name I want is available for my company registration?

-You can check the availability of your chosen name by searching the ASIC register “here
+Before registering the company with Patricia Holdings, you can check the company name availability by searching the ASIC register “here”

 What information do I need to register a company?